-War and occupation, terrorism and related geopolitical risks or other factors including global health risks or epidemics/pandemics (such as the recent COVID-19 pandemic) may lead to increased short-term market volatility, economic downturn or recession and may have adverse long-term effects on world economies and markets generally.
-These events could also have an acute effect on individual issuers or related groups of issuers.
-These risks could also adversely affect securities markets, inflation and other factors relating to the securities held in the Portfolio which may result in volatility in the Company's NAV.
+War and occupation, terrorism and related geopolitical risks or other factors including global health risks or epidemics/pandemics (such as the COVID-19 pandemic) may lead to increased short-term market volatility, economic downturn or recession and may have adverse long-term effects on world economies and markets generally.
+Further, recent executive orders issued by U.S. President Trump directing the United States to impose new tariffs and greater restrictions on trade between the United States and certain of its trading partners including Canada, Mexico and China, retaliatory announcements made by some of the United States' global trading partners including Canada and growing protectionist and anti-globalization sentiment in the United States and Canada may result in changes to existing trade agreements and greater restrictions on global trade generally which may adversely affect global economic growth and increase geopolitical tensions.
+These events may also have an adverse effect on securities markets generally as well as a significant negative impact on certain issuers and their business operations.
+These risks could also adversely affect inflation and other factors relating to the securities held in the Portfolio which either alone or together with the above-noted matters may result in volatility and decline in the Company's NAV.